Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.modelManager.getLocalDimensionByUri(localDimensionUri:string)

 Returns the local dimension object associated with the localDimensionUri within the current app.
-Local dimensions are defined for a given app and map to specific dimensions specified in Kidaptive's early learning framework.
+Local dimensions are defined for a given app and map to specific dimensions specified in the app's learning framework.

 ```javascript
 var localDimensionUri = '/local-dimension/uri';